 c) Improved waste segregation

-d) Minimization of odour emissions
+d) Minimisation of odour emissions

 9. What is the primary purpose of using waste compaction equipment at transfer stations?